 - When shaved, Lesions may bleed

 Most serious complications from razor bumps can be avoided, provided it is treated early.
 Otherwise, if the bumps aren’t treated, there is a risk of scarring.
-These include keloid scarring, which is in form of hard, raised bumps.
-In rare cases however, the patient may need surgical intervention as abscesses may form.
+These include keloid scarring, which is in the form of hard, raised bumps.
+In rare cases, however, the patient may need surgical intervention as abscesses may form.